-- Water purification supplies such as iodine tablets, a steri pen or water filtration system can be purchased from REI or a camping supply store.
+- Water purification supplies such as iodine tablets, a steri pen or water filtration system can be purchased from a sporting goods supply store.

-- Create a list of everyone’s medications and make photo copies of prescriptions if you need to refill one.
+- Create a list of everyone’s medications and make photo copies of prescriptions so it can be refilled.
 Keep a list of any special medical needs a family member may have.

-- Have extra baby food, formula, diapers, and other baby supplies ready.
+- Have extra baby food, formula, diapers, wipes, and additional supplies ready.

 - Buy disposable cleaning wipes (baby wipes) for the entire family.
-It may be a few days until that next shower happens.
+They work in place of a shower.

 - Buy extra toiletries and personal hygiene items you may need.